Master of Science (MSc)

 - Community-Based Health Promotion Program Manager

-Health promotion uses a comprehensive, multi-level view of health and health determinants; approach problems and issues in a multidisciplinary, applied way; and include quantitative, qualitative, and mixed research methodologies in our work.
-We aim to inform health promotion interventions and wider efforts to promote social justice and change.
+In health promotion, we assume a comprehensive, multi-level view of health and health determinants.
+We approach problems and issues in a multidisciplinary, applied way, including quantitative, qualitative, and mixed research methodologies in our work.
+Our work aims to inform health promotion interventions and wider efforts to promote social justice and change.
 Investigation occurs in a range of public health topics, including physical activity, food security, substance use, and sexual risk behaviours.

 Students in health promotion are provided with the training to investigate issues that affect the health of individuals, groups, and communities.
 They learn how to plan, implement, and evaluate public health interventions.